stormid/components/packages/textarea/README.md

 ## API

-Textarea.init returns an array of instances.
+textarea() returns an array of instances.
 Each instance exposes the interface
 ```
 {
     node, DOMElement, the text area